-We are excited to offer curbside hold pickup service for patrons at all Summit County Library Locations!
+We are excited to continue to offer curbside hold pickup service for patrons at all Summit County Library Locations through the winter!

 To take advantage of this service:

-- Place items that are available at your local branches on hold using the Summit County Library catalog or by calling your local library branch.
+1. Place items on hold using the Summit County Library catalog or by calling your local library branch.
 You will recieve an email notice when they arrrive or sign up for text notifications.
 This may take a few days.

-2. When you arrive to pick up your holds, pull into the area with a table designated for Curbside Pickup.
-(South Branch -South Side book drop entrance, North Branch - In front of building, Main Library - by delivery only sign past bookdrop)
+2. When you arrive to pick up your holds, pull into the parking lot with the closed bin designated for Curbside Pickup.
+(South Branch - South Side book drop entrance, North Branch - in front of building, Main Library - now inside the County Commons building)

 You may now return all materials in the outside dropbox at each location.
 Please do NOT return items if you have COVID.
 We are happy to help you renew items over the phone.
 Per state and Summit County Public Health guidelines, we are practicing social distancing with each other and with patrons.

 I got books and DVDs from curbside-pickup at the library – should I sanitize them?

-The Library is taking extra precautions to ensure the safety of their employees and patrons, and have implemented the following procedures: staff wear gloves to process materials, they disinfect the book drop and other processing areas, washing hands immediately after handling materials and after removing gloves, and sanitize the covers/outside cases of all materials.
-As an additional precaution, all materials that are returned to the library are “quarantined” for 3 days before being processed.
+The Library is taking extra precautions to ensure the safety of their employees and patrons, and have implemented the following procedures: staff disinfect the book drop and other processing areas, washing hands immediately after handling materials and sanitize the covers/outside cases of all materials.

 As always, you should wash your hands after handling an item and make sure not to touch your face.
 If you are touching the book or item frequently, and it will not cause any damage, you can wipe down the cover or the outside case with a disinfectant wipe.